invisible-college/statebus/README.md

 ## Making a client

-You don't need a server.
-Just put this into a .html file on your filesystem:
+You don't need a server yet.
+You don't need to download anything.
+Just make a .html file on your filesystem containing this:

 ```coffeescript
 <script type="statebus">                                       # Initial line